 - Teach the young people how to pray with their heart; not just rattling words.
-"Prayer is internalized to the extent that we become aware of Jesus 'to Whom we speak.' - Allow time to quiet down interiorly.
-Have them open Bible to the Old Testament and prayerfully read Psalm 23, and pick out a phrase or two from the Psalm.
+"Prayer is internalized to the extent that we become aware of Jesus 'to Whom we speak." - Allow time to quiet down interiorly.
+Prayerfully read Psalm 23 from the Bible, and pick out a phrase or two from the Psalm.
 For example: "The Lord is my shepherd, there is nothing I shall want....
 He guides me along the right path; He is true to His name."
-Invite them to close their Bible and then repeat these words over and over again slowly, thinking about how these words relate to Jesus and His love and care for them.
+Invite the young people to close their Bible and then repeat these words over and over again slowly, thinking about how these words relate to Jesus and His love and care for them.
 Encourage them to have a heart-to-Heart conversation with Jesus about something that is weighing on their heart.
-This takes prayer to a deep personal encounter. - Slowly guide the students to be able to know this in their heart: The Lord is my Shepherd
+This takes prayer to a deep personal encounter. - Slowly guide the youth to be able to know this in their heart: The Lord is my Shepherd